citp/privacy-policy-historical/r/ry/ryd/rydges.com.md

-> *The following text is extracted and transformed from the rydges.com privacy policy that was archived on 2016-05-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160501134004id_/http%3A//www.rydges.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rydges.com privacy policy that was archived on 2016-10-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161024001952id_/https%3A//www.rydges.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Rydges Hotels & Resorts - AHL
+# Privacy Policy | Rydges Hotels & Resorts

-### Rydges Privacy Policy

-Rydges Hotels Ltd (the Company) and its related bodies corporate own, operate and/or manage the hotels and resorts listed on our website www.rydges.com.
-The Company is committed to ensuring your personal information is protected.
-The Company understands and appreciates you are concerned about your privacy and about the confidentiality and security of information we may collect about you.
+Event Hospitality & Entertainment Ltd and its related bodies corporate (the “EVENT Group”) own, operate and/or manage the hotels and resorts listed on this website.
+The EVENT Group is committed to ensuring your personal information is protected.
+The EVENT Group understands and appreciates you are concerned about your privacy and about the confidentiality and security of information we may collect about you.
 It will explain how we manage your personal information.

 In addition to this Privacy Policy, there may also be specific and additional privacy provisions, which apply to our collection and use of your personal information e.g. information provided when participating in a promotion, entering a competition, subscribing to a newsletter, or participating in a survey.
 If there is any inconsistency between this Privacy Policy and those specific and additional provisions, the specific and additional provisions will prevail.